menik1126/DQ-LoRe/README.md

 # DQ-LoRe
-Open Source Code for 'DQ-LoRe: Dual Queries with Low Rank Approximation Re-ranking for In-Context Learning' Presented at ICLR 2024
+Open Source Code for 'DQ-LoRe: Dual Queries with Low Rank Approximation Re-ranking for In-Context Learning' Submitted to ICLR 2024